PTI Failed To Unleash Violence, Bloodshed In Capital Despite Massive Attempt: Muqam - UrduPoint

 PTI Failed To Unleash Violence, Bloodshed In Capital Despite Massive Attempt: Muqam

+Federal Minister for State and Frontier Region, Kashmir and Gilgit-Baltistan Affairs, Engineer Amir Maqam on Monday said that the Pakistan Tehreek-e-Insaf (PTI) protest had failed to unleash violence and bloodshed in the federal capital despite massive attempts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Oct, 2024) Federal Minister for State and Frontier Region, Kashmir and Gilgit-Baltistan Affairs, Engineer Amir Maqam on Sunday in his response to the Pakistan Tehreek-e-Insaf (PTI) protest said it had failed to unleash violence and bloodshed in the federal capital despite massive attempts.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Oct, 2024) Federal Minister for State and Frontier Region, Kashmir and Gilgit-Baltistan Affairs, Engineer Amir Maqam on Monday said that the Pakistan Tehreek-e-Insaf (PTI) protest had failed to unleash violence and bloodshed in the federal capital despite massive attempts.

-The Minister appreciated the positive role of security forces and police for showing patience, a press statement said.
+Addressing a press conference, the Minister appreciated the positive role of security forces and police in showing patience.

 Muqam said Ali Amin Gandapur's role has been that of a film actor from day one and that too of a villain.
 "Thankfully, the "Imrani agenda" has not been completed.
-However, despite the Article 144 in Islamabad, deployment of Army and many hurdles, PTI's purpose of bringing the innocent Pashtuns to create bloodshed could not be done.
+However, despite Article 144 in Islamabad, the deployment of the Army, and many hurdles, PTI's purpose of bringing the innocent Pashtuns to create bloodshed could not be achieved.
 These anti-state elements were expecting severe reaction and bloodshed but their aim was not fulfilled," he said.

 Engineer Amir Muqam while appreciating the role of the security and law enforcement agencies said that the security agencies worked in the best interest of the country and worked patiently.